jonasz-lazar-pwr/PEA-ATSP-BranchAndBound/README.md

-# Implementation of the B&B algorithm
+# Implementation of the B&B algorithm for TSP problem